alitopaloglu/ExcParentCatPathFromSubCatUrls/README.md

 This module adds a yes/no option labelled as "Use Parent Category Path for Category URLs" on

-Magento Admin Panel -> System -> Configuration -> Catalog -> Seo
+Magento Admin Panel -> System -> Configuration -> Catalog -> Seo Options

-to remove parent category path from url and change it
+to remove parent category path from url and change it from www.domain.com/cat1/cat2 to www.domain.com/cat2

-from

-www.domain.com/cat1/cat2

-to

-www.domain.com/cat2

 USAGE :